Sound Bites - Issue #5 / January 2014

 Just before the first phonetics class, one of the senior professors came to me and told me she was sending me her protégée and star student - a young woman about 27 years old – who was about to graduate with a major in French but would not speak – she just refused to speak it.
 Even in those days, with the emphasis being on reading and writing and literature, it was highly unusual for a student not to speak the language.
 The professor begged me to see if there was anything I could do for her.

 The phonetics class was a big success, and among my many rewards was the fact that this young woman gradually started to speak.
 It was not for nothing that she was a star student: she was a perfectionist, and wouldn’t do anything unless she knew what she was doing and that she was doing it right.
 In my class, she discovered that there were rules for how to pronounce French, just as there are rules of grammar, and though they are challenging, they are far from impossible to master.
 In all her years of undergraduate studies, no one bothered to tell her that there were such rules or to explain them.
-At the end the professor came to thank me profusely, said she didn’t know how I had done it, and it all ended well.
+At the end the professor came to thank me profusely, saying she didn’t know how I had done it, and it all ended well.

 What do you hope your students will come away with?